About Ferinject

 We recommend Ferinject to people who:

-• are anaemic and have not responded to oral iron, or iron tablets have made them unwell
+- are anaemic and have not responded to oral (by mouth) iron, or who have been made unwell by taking iron tablets

-• have requested not to have a blood transfusion.
-Ferinject is not a blood product and does not have the risks of blood.
+- have requested not to have a blood transfusion.
+Ferinject is not a blood product and does not have the risks associated with blood.

 We can use Ferinject instead of blood unless you have an urgent need for blood.
 Blood transfusions are safe, but there is a small risk of infection.